WVU-ASEL/glidar/README.md

 * `--model-dr`: rotation rate as an axis divided by an angle in model frame (default: 0)
 * `--camera-dr`: same, but for the camera
 * `--model-r`: initial model attitude as an angle-axis in the inertial frame (angle, xyz vector; default: 0)
+* `--model-q`: provide attitude as a quaternion (w,x,y,z) instead of angle-axis
 * `--camera-r`: same, but for the camera
+* `--camera-q`: provide camera attitude as a quaternion (w,x,y,z) instead of angle-axis
 * `--camera-z`: sensor's initial distance from the object, typically in meters (default: 1000)
 * `--width`, `--height`: sensor resolution (default: 256)
 * `--fov`: sensor field-of-view (default: 20 degrees)